Dowa District: Culture

 The Chewas are the main ethnic group, and second are the Ngonis.
 Nyau dancing is an integral part of the culture inherited from the Chewa ancestors.
 These two groups are mostly farming communities.
 People of the Yao ethnic group are also found, mostly in trading centers.

 Economy

-Dowa District is an agricultural district which focuses on cotton, tobacco and groundnut farming, and the main food crops produced in the district are maize, sweet potatoes and pulses.
+Dowa District is an agricultural district which focuses on cotton, tobacco and groundnut farming, and the main food crops produced in the district are maize, sweet potatoes, tomatoes and pulses.

 Education

 Dowa TTC College opened in 2003.
 The district aims to drop the high school dropout rate from six percent to four percent by 2020, and also add more classrooms to lower the current 111 to 1 student/classroom ratio.

 Government and administrative divisions

 There are seven National Assembly constituencies in Dowa: